Creating Scriptless Functional Tests

 - Use the Object Picker to change an existing object.

-- Create Objects manually, straight from the test definition window.
+- Create Objects manually in from the test definition window.

 How to create Objects manually: